atomicwhale/obol-guides/charon_multiple.md

 ### 4. Check if Charon is running successfuly

+Check the logs of different Charon containers by using:
+`docker logs charon-distributed-validator-node-charon-1 --tail 50 -f`
-Check the logs of the Charon container by using: docker logs charon-distributed-validator-node-charon-1 --tail 50 -f (Tips: Using auto complete - You can try pressing Tab after typeing the first few letters of the container name) You can monitor the logs here if needed, and use Ctrl+C to breakout from the logs.
+`docker logs charon-distributed-validator-node-charon-2 --tail 50 -f`
+You can monitor the logs here if needed, and use `Ctrl+C` to breakout from the logs.

-    If Charon cannot connect to the beacon node, you will see an error: ERRO cmd        Fatal error: new eth2 http client: fetch fork schedule: beacon api fork_schedule: client is not active {"label": "fork_schedule"}
+If Charon cannot connect to the beacon node, you will see an error:

+    ERRO cmd        Fatal error: new eth2 http client: fetch fork schedule: beacon api fork_schedule: client is not active {"label": "fork_schedule"}

 If Charon fails to connect to the beacon node, double check everything has been configure corect it, or hop on the discord and ask for help.
 -----------